WojciechLamperski/Java-Collections/SET | Object, AbstractCollection, AbstractSet | Iterable, Collection.md

    + Uses a copy-on-write strategy (modifies a new copy of the array for each write).
    + Implements Set directly so it can be backed by CopyOnWriteArrayList without unnecessary methods from AbstractSet.
    + Extending AbstractSet would not help, as AbstractSet is not designed for concurrent modifications.

+It inherits all its methods from Set interface.

 ### SortedSet & NavigableSet

 Sorted Set implements Set.